-Dr. Rebecca Hill taught in a K-12 Special Education multicategorical setting before coming to Waldorf in 1991 as the Director of the Learning Disabilities Program.
-She later advanced to being named as the Academic Achievement Center Director and Academic Support Program Director.
-She currently serves as an Associate Professor of Education
+Dr. Hill taught in a K-12 Special Education classroom before coming to Waldorf in 1991 as the Director of the Learning Disabilities Program.
+She later was named the Academic Achievement Center Director and Academic Support Program Director.
+She serves as the Education Department Chair and Licensure Officer.

-As a senior faculty member, Professor Hill has served on several college committees during her tenure at Waldorf, including Vision Task Force, Academic Progress, Harrassment, and Rank & Tenure Committees, along with being on several faculty and staff searches and other standing faculty committees.
-Past leadership positions she held were Chair of the Education Department and Chair of the Social Sciences Division.
-She is currently Senator from the Education Division and the Praxis site administrator.
-She, along with Professor Marcia Trygstad, was instrumental in the development and implementation of the B.S. in Education in the fall of 2000.
+As a senior faculty member, Professor Hill has served on many committees during her tenure at Waldorf, including three years as Faculty Chair.
+She was instrumental in the development and implementation of the B.S. in Education in the fall of 2000.

 Professor Hill’s professional activities have included published articles, many presentations at local, state, and national meetings, leadership of local, area, and state organizations and staying current in educational programs and trends by participating in numerous conferences and trainings.
 Dr. Hill is a member of the Iowa Association of Colleges of Teacher Education, the Council for Exceptional Children and the Association for Supervision, Curriculum and Development.
 Because of her many service activities to area schools, organizations and her church, Professor Hill was selected to receive the Waldorf Holmen Community Service Award in 1998 and 2006.